WTO accessions and how Australia stands to benefit

 Australian exporters stand to benefit considerably from new Membership to the WTO though improved access to markets.
 Australia engages actively in accession negotiations to ensure that the commercial interests of Australian businesses are protected and advanced.

-A number of economies have completed accession negotiations and joined the WTO in recent years.
+A number of economies have joined the WTO in recent years.
 They include Armenia, Cambodia, Cape Verde, China, Montenegro, FYR Macedonia, Nepal, Russia Federation, Samoa, Saudi Arabia, Tonga, Ukraine, Vanuatu and Vietnam.
+In addition, Yemen has completed its accession negotiations and will likely become a fully-fledged WTO Member during 2014.
 Details of accession commitments are available on the WTO website.

-A number of economies are presently negotiating their accession to the WTO, including Afghanistan, Algeria, Bosnia and Herzegovina, Kazakhstan, Serbia, Tajikistan and Yemen.
+A number of economies are presently negotiating their accession to the WTO, including Afghanistan, Algeria, Bosnia and Herzegovina, Kazakhstan, Serbia, and Tajikistan.
 Current status of accessions.

 Bilateral market access negotiations are a key part of the accession negotiations.
 These negotiations cover measures such as tariffs, import bans and quotas, and restrictions on trade in services.
 As well, arrangements are negotiated on measures such as subsidies, customs procedures, publication of trade rules, standards and testing, and intellectual property protection.
 Improved access arrangements negotiated through the accession process are available to all WTO Members through the operation of the most favoured nation rule.
 Through these market access negotiations, Australia has negotiated secure access and liberalisation for a very wide range of products of interest to Australian industry.